NathAmack/Biocontrol-Traits-Resistance-Predation/README.md

 * The raw data contains two media: 2%KB and PAS.
 We focus on 2%KB in most data analysis.
 * The raw data also contains protist cyst (*i.e.* dormant stage) counts in addition to the active individuals, we focus on the active individuals.
 * Bacterial traits and related indexes of the Pseudomonas spp. as characterized by from Agaras et al. 2015 (doi: 10.1016/j.biocontrol.2015.07.003) and Agaras et al.   2018 (doi: 10.1371/journal.pone.0194088); The indexes proposed by Agaras et al. (2015) are: the Biocontrol Potential Index (BPI, e.g., antibiotic genes, HCN         production, lytic enzymes) and the Direct Growth Promotion Index (DGPI, e.g., P solubilization, IAA, ACC deaminase).
 The Colonization Potential Index (CPI) was     constructed considering motility, quorum sensing, and biofilm activities separately from the rest.

+!
+If no growth of protists was observed in PAS AND in 2%KB, the treatment is removed from the dataset.
+This was only the case for protists grown on RBAN4.
+We removed RBAN4 from the study.
+In addition, RBAN4 showed opposite pattern compared to the previous setup.
+The other protists showed growth in either PAS or 2%KB.
+Some did only grow in 2%KB, suggesting an important role of bottom up control.

 **Description of the analysis**
 * First, we investigated the growth of protists on the different bacterial isolates in 2% KB;   Rcode named as "ProtistDensityCombined.R"